Skip to main content

 Removal

-Below is some helpful information on rattlesnakes including how to deter them from living near your house, what to do if you discover one and what to do if you are bitten by a one.
+Below is helpful information on rattlesnakes, including how to deter them from living near your house, what to do if you discover one and what to do if you are bitten by one.

-If you have rattlesnakes living in your yard, they will often leave on their own once done basking in the sun.
-San Diego Humane Society’s Humane Law Enforcement can assist to remove rattlesnakes who may pose a threat to people and/or companion animals.
+If you have rattlesnakes living in your yard, they will often leave on their own when they finish basking in the sun.
+San Diego Humane Society’s Humane Law Enforcement team can assist with removing rattlesnakes who are putting people and/or companion animals in immediate danger.
 Call 619-299-7012 and press 1 for Dispatch.

 How to Deter Rattlesnakes